Ayehu/custom-activities/Office365/CreateUser/README.md

-## Office365 Activities

-CreateOffice365User - Activity to create a new user in Azure AD for Office365.
+## CreateOffice365User - Activity to create a new user in Azure AD for Office365.

 Remark - The portal needs to be configured first. https://portal.azure.com Under 'Azure Active Directory' add a new organization.
 Follow the steps to register the application.